Distance: 2.4 miles / 4 K (4 LOOPS)

 Description: There will be 3 big corner buoys on the swim course.
 There will be smaller buoys between these big buoys to help keep you on course.
 Athletes will keep all buoys to their right.
 Because of the early morning start we will have lights attached to the buoys for sighting purposes because how can you swim towards something you can’t see?
-At the end of the second loop relay teams will switch athletes and the second athlete will begin their swim.
 After the completion of the fourth loop, athletes will exit the water and head to T1.
 Hopefully, they will be greeted by their supporters and lots of cheering!

 The Start: The swim starts at 6:00 am at Hailstone Main Park at Jordanelle Reservoir.
 Athletes will be required to leave T1 for the swim by 5:45 am.
 Support crews and spectators are welcome at the swim.
 Parking is limited and is on a first come first serve basis.
 Also, there will be no road parking in the park, all cars need to park in a parking stall.

 Rescue Boats/Kayaks: We will have rescue boats and kayaks during the swim.
 These boats will contain a mix of medic personnel and lifeguards along with rescue equipment to aid swimmers in need.

 Peak Altitude: 9,459 feet/2,883 meters

 Description: The bike course will be marked at turns with signs letting the athletes and support crews know where to turn.
 We will have mile marking signs every 10 miles along the course.
 Any time an athlete needs to cross the road to make a left turn, please be very careful to obey all laws and that you do not impede traffic (this is an open road course)